kloudkit/ws-docs/docs/editor/extensions.md

 ## Privately Hosted Gallery

-If you own a marketplace that implements the VS Code Extension Gallery API, you can point the workspace to it by setting `$EXTENSIONS_GALLERY`.
+If you own a marketplace that implements the VSCode Extension Gallery API, you can point the workspace to it by setting `$EXTENSIONS_GALLERY`.
 For example: